 Every hour across the world there are almost 10,000 new gonorrhoea infections.
 This amounts to 87 million new infections every year.
 Untreated gonorrhoea can have serious and permanent consequences, including infertility in men and women, pelvic inflammatory disease and life-threatening ectopic pregnancy.

-With our partner Entasis Therapeutics, we are evaluating a novel antibiotic called zoliflodacin, the only drug being developed specifically to treat gonorrhoea.
+With our partner Entasis Therapeutics, we are evaluating a novel antibiotic called zoliflodacin.
 As a first-in-class treatment, zoliflodacin is active against resistant strains of gonorrhoea.
 Following positive phase 2 results, a global phase 3 trial of the treatment is underway in the United States, Netherlands, South Africa and Thailand.